 Physical Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 3.P2U1.1 Ask questions and investigate the relationship between light, objects, lenses, and parts of and the human eye.
-Concepts taught in 1.P2U1.1 3.P2U2.2 Light is seen because it affects the objects it reaches, including our eyes .
+Complementary Standard: 3.L.2U1.7 Vertical Alignment: 1.P2U1.1 Light is seen because it affects the objects it reaches, including our eyes.
 Sources give out light, which travels from them in various directions and is detected when it reaches and enters our eyes.
 Objects that are seen either give out or reflect light that human eyes can detect.
-Sound comes from things that vibrate and can be detected at a distance from the source because the air or other material around is made to vibrate.
-Sounds are heard when the vibrations in the air enter our ears , 2 (p 21).
-Collect data and construct arguments based on evidence Plan and carry out an investigation to explain explore how sound waves affect objects at varying distances. and parts of the human ear.
+Sound comes from things that vibrate and can be detected at a distance from the source because 3.P2U1.2 the air or other material around is made to vibrate.
+Sounds are heard when the vibrations in the air enter our ears .
+2 (P 2 1).
+Collect data and construct arguments based on evidence-Plan and carry out an investigation to-explain-explore how sound waves affect objects at varying distances. and parts of the human ear.
+Complementary Standard: 3.L2U1.
 An object can be seen when light reflected from its surface enters the eyes; the color people see depends on the color of the available light sources as well as the properties of the surface.
 Because lenses bend light beams, they can be used, singly or in combination, to provide magnified images of objects too small or too far away to be seen with the naked eye.
 4 (p.
-135) Crosscutting Concepts: cause and effect; system and system models; energy and matter; structure and function; stability and change4 3.P4U1.3 Develop and use a model to construct an explanation of how light and sound waves transfer energy.
-Connects to 3.E1U1.4 The faster a given object is moving, the more energy it possesses.
+135) Vertical Alignment: 1.P2U1.2 Waves of the same type can differ in amplitude (height of the wave) and wavelength (spacing between wave peaks).
+Waves can add or cancel one another as they cross, depending on their relative phase (i.e., relative position of peaks and troughs of the waves), but they emerge unaffected by each other.
+(Boundary: The discussion at this grade level is qualitative only; it can be based on the fact that two different sounds can pass a location in different directions without getting mixed up.)
+Crosscutting Concepts: patterns; cause and effect; system and system models; energy and matter; structure and function; 4 3.P4U1.3 Develop and use a models to describe construct an explanation of how light and sound waves transfer energy.
+Complementary Standard: 3.E1U1.4, 3.L2U1.8 The faster a given object is moving, the more energy it possesses.
 Energy can be moved from place to place by moving objects or through sound or light .
-(Boundary: At this grade level, no attempt is made to give a precise or complete definition of energy.) \(\frac{4}{2}\).
-Energy is present whenever there are moving objects, sound, light, or heat .
-When objects collide , energy can be transferred from one object to another, thereby changing their motion.
-In such collisions, some energy is typically also transferred to the surrounding air; as a result, the air gets heated and sound is produced.
-Light also transfers energy from place to place.
-For example, energy radiated from the sun is transferred to Earth by light.
-When this light is absorbed, it warms Earth's land, air, and water and facilitates plant growth. \(\frac{4}{2}\)(p.
-125) Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and function; stability and change4
+(Boundary: At this grade level, no attempt is made to give a precise or complete definition of energy.) $\pm (p.
+122)$ Energy is present whenever